Ted Leo: Career

+In January 2025, Leo was announced as the guitarist for Gang of Four on the band's "Long Goodbye" farewell tour.

 Family and personal life

 Leo grew up in New Jersey before moving to South Bend to attend Notre Dame, where he formed Chisel.
 He then moved to D.C., and briefly moved to Boston thereafter.
 Leo has lived in Rhode Island since 2005, and he also maintained an apartment in New York City until 2016.

 Leo met his wife, musician, and visual artist Jodi Buonanno, in the late 1990s when both were touring in bands.
-She is credited with clapping, whistle, and background vocals on the Hearts of Oak album.
+She is credited with clapping, whistle, and background vocals on the Hearts of Oak album, as well as bass on The Tyranny of Distance.

-His brothers, Chris and Danny Leo, are also singer-songwriters and have been members of bands such as Native Nod, the Lapse, the Van Pelt, Vague Angels, and Holy Childhood.
+His brothers, Chris and Danny Leo, are also musicians and have been members of bands such as Native Nod, The Lapse, The Van Pelt, The Vague Angels, and The Holy Childhood.

 Leo is a vegan, and has served as a spokesman for People for the Ethical Treatment of Animals.
 He has made frequent radio appearances as a contributor to programs on WFMU, such as The Best Show with Tom Scharpling.